gmorpheme/lein-githooks/README.md

 ...will delete the hook files corresponding to the hooks declared in your `project.clj`.
 You shouldn't generally need this but it can be useful for temporarily disabling hooks.
+(Though bear in mind if you push some that fails hooks you're likely causing a problem for other developers.)

     $ lein githooks run pre-push